Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 Together, they **minimize repository size effectively**.

-### Question #4
+### Question #2

-DRAG DROP You provision an Azure Kubernetes Service (AKS) cluster that has RBAC enabled.
+You provision an Azure Kubernetes Service (AKS) cluster that has RBAC enabled.

 You have a Helm chart for a client application.

 You need to configure Helm and Tiller on the cluster and install the chart.